Mortichar/semi-modify-game-speed/README.md

-This is Melvor Idle Cheat Engine version 0.2.2, a Firefox browser extension for the fun idle web game Melvor Idle.
+## This is Melvor Idle Cheat Engine version 0.3.
+### It's a Firefox browser extension for the fun idle web game Melvor Idle.
 It helps you cheat and such, doing these things so far:
 * Add gold
 * Add loot
 * Level up a skill